 There is an application fee which must be paid at the time an application is made.
 Full details are available on our fees and charges page.

-Yes.
-This means that you will be able to act as though your application is granted if you have not heard from us at the end of 28 days.
+Tacit consent applies, this means that you will be able to act as though your application is granted if you have not heard from us at the end of 28 days.
 Where objections have been received to the application, we must determine the application within 56 days.
-Please contact us if we notify you that objections have been made.
+Contact us if we notify you that objections have been made.

 Where tacit consent is applicable, it will only apply for licences / registrations that are submitted electronically or the business can show proof of delivery from a post office or recognised courier.